If you happen to see this update, then you are missing the new site, postings and features since you aren't using the

 Real-time Search and Discovery-

 Google presents on perfect answer to every question.
 Unfortunately, we need more information than just the basic link.
 Sites like Twitter provide what people think and say.
 In a constant moving flow, real-time.
 Google stays static for periods of time until their algorithms update the rankings.
-OneRiot is a real-time search for the real-time web as a new example.

 Louis mentions FriendFeed, which does provide the real-time search.
 However, it only shows what people have uploaded into FriendFeed, not the entire web of real-time.